On This Page

 Now it makes sense why this could potentially cause a physical reaction such as hitting, but there is definitely more to it than that.
 A whole other part of your brain is happily holding your judgment and impulse control.
 When adrenaline floods this area, these spike causing you to balance the emotions with the physical response.
 So why do some people automatically jump to aggression, and others do not?
 This is due to the time it takes for the chemicals to hit the different areas of your body.
 If the impulse to hit is spiked before the brain has a chance to listen to reason, your body reacts first.

 A huge part of this timing has to do with things you can’t control: genetics, and the initial trigger to begin with.
 But that doesn’t mean hope is lost.

 Anger Management Techniques

 - Walk away the minute things get heated and come back later with a calm head to discuss.
-I personally recommend communicating that when possible to avoid trigger the other persons anger, and hopefully the other individual will respect that.
-Here are some healthy ways to deal:
+I personally recommend communicating that when possible to avoid trigger the other person’s anger, and hopefully the other individual will respect that.
+Here are some healthy ways to deal with:

--Exercise: exercise allows you to physically blow of steam in a healthy way!
-Running, walking, lifting weights, swimming etc. are all great ways to physically get it out of your system.
+-Exercise: exercise allows you to physically blow off steam in a healthy way!
+Running, walking, lifting weights, swimming, etc. are all great ways to physically get it out of your system.

 –Write it out: writing out your emotions is a great way to clear your head and be organize your emotions so you can calmly approach the subject later.